Zhongbf/typora/英文/Peppa Pig 第一季.md

 Mummy, now that we’ve tidied our room,  can we play dollies and dinosaurs again?

-Yes, you can ==carry on== with your game now.
+Yes, you can ==carry on== with your game now. （继续：go on，carry on，）

 Yipee!
 Where are my dolls?
 Where is Mr, Dinosaur?

 Here they are!
 Oh, dear! the room is ==untidy== again.
 Well it was tidy for a bit.